ztz1989/software-switches/quick_start.md

 Considering the fact that our experiments require DPDK-compatible physical NICs to reproduce p2p, p2v, and loopback scenario, we thus recommend the reviewers to begin with v2v scenario that is less hardware dependent.

 ## System Requirement
 It is recommended to run experiments of v2v test scenario on a commodity server with more than 16GB RAM and 10 logical cores, since user laptops might face memory issues and might also require to install many developement tools.
 Usually, a industrial standard commodity off-the-shelf (COTS) server would be enough.
+Pay attention if your testbed contains more than one NUMA node and always ensure that everything is allocated to the same NUMA socket.

 ## Install DPDK
 In particular, all the experiments are based on DPDK-18.11.2.
 To install it: